pu2clr/QN8066/README.md

 I hold a Master's degree in Educational Technology from the Federal University of Ceará, where I delved into the ways technology can enhance learning experiences.
 My passion for computer science led me to specialize in it, focusing on Distributed Systems Development with an Object-Oriented approach, at the University of Brasília.
 My academic journey began with a Bachelor's degree in Information Systems from the União Pioneira de Integração Social (UPIS-Brasília).
 Outside the classroom, my main hobbies are electronics and Amateur Radio.

-## Notice to Users Regarding Initial Version of the Library
+## Notice to Users Regarding this Library

-*This library has undergone thorough testing by both the author and numerous experimenters.
-While the implemented functions are designed to be reliable, there may still be cases where unexpected issues arise.
-I encourage users to reach out to me (pu2clr@gmail.com) if any problems occur.
-I am committed to resolving or clarifying any issues as promptly as possible.
-Thank you for your understanding and support.*
+*This library is continuously evolving, with both corrective and feature updates.
+While the implemented functions have been tested, it is possible that in certain situations, the library may exhibit unexpected behavior.
+I encourage users to always utilize the latest release of this library.
+Should you encounter any issues, please feel free to contact me at pu2clr@gmail.com.
+I will do my best to address or clarify any problems as quickly as possible.
+Thank you.*

 ## Contents